 Join us in our training centre for eight weeks of training.
 You will learn essential domestic gas skills as well as Hot Water Systems, Unvented and Central Heating Design.

 Alongside a qualified engineer, you’ll work on-site, undertaking gas work and building your portfolio.

 ACS Initial Training – 80 Guided Learning Hours

 *The duration of step two varies from person to person.
-How long it takes you to complete your portfolio depends on your and your working situation.
-Some people can work on their gas portfolio full-time, while others can only do so part-time.
-The most important thing is that you complete it in a suitable time that suits you.
-To complete step two, must meet the portfolio criteria set.
+How long it takes you to complete your portfolio depends on your working situation.
+Some people can work on their gas portfolio full-time, while others can only do part-time.
+The most important thing is that you complete it at a pace that suits you.
+To complete step two, trainees must meet the portfolio criteria set.

 Gas Safe Register

 Replacing CORGI in 2009, Gas Safe Register became the gas registration body.
-Gas Safe Register is the official list of businesses and engineers who are registered to work legally on gas appliances.
-It is a legal requirement that all gas engineers must be on the register.
+Gas Safe Register is the official list of businesses and engineers who are legally registered to work on gas appliances.
+It is a legal requirement that all gas engineers be on the register.

 How Long Does It Take To Become A Gas Engineer?

 Hard work, motivation, and dedication are essential to becoming a gas & heating engineer.
 Being committed to the training course and meeting each stage’s requirements means you could be qualified in under a year.
 Of course, if you’re unable to train on a full-time basis, it may take you an extra year or two.
 But, on average, people complete their training within 1-3 years.